matn7/CS-Notes/src/main/java/persistence/README.md

 with the matching rows (where available) in the right table (Table).
 - If there is no match, the right side will contain null.

-## Lazy Fetching
+## Lazy Fetching.

 - A collection fetched when the application invokes an operation upon the collection.
 - By default, collection associations `@OneToMany` and `@ManyToMany` are **lazily** fetched.
-- :star: `LazyInitializationException:` When try to lazy load a data but entity manager closed.
+- :star: `LazyInitializationException:` When try to lazy load a data but entity manager is closed.
 - `FetchType.EAGER` data will be loaded along with Guide object.

 **Student.java**